Top Croatia islands to visit

 1. Hvar

-Beyond the capital, another of Hvar’s trademarks are the lavender fields and vineyards taking over the island’s rural interior.
+Beyond the capital, another of Hvar’s trademarks is the lavender fields and vineyards taking over the island’s rural interior.
 This region is also worth exploring.

 A beach with turquoise waters in the hidden cove of Dubovica, Hvar island